Wanna Date?: Here's What Happened After Shark Tank

 Daymond John was one of the first to voice his concerns, asking if the calorie count was correct because the spread tasted so sweet, which led Kevin O'Leary to launch into a short, yet riveting, history lesson about the edible fruit.
 "What people don't understand about the date, it's one of the healthiest fruits on Earth, and actually, it's lower [in calories] than many fruits," O'Leary explained.

-Other questions from the sharks arose, from the relatively high cost of making a jar to the challenges of selling date spreads in a crowded market.
+Other questions from the Sharks arose, from the relatively high cost of making a jar to the challenges of selling date spreads in a crowded market.
 Barbara Corcoran questioned Bartow's motivation to succeed after learning she was still receiving financial support from her father, while Mark Cuban voiced his disappointment that there wasn't a plain flavor currently available, saying dates should be "the star of the show."
-Ultimately, the sharks dropped out one-by-one until just Cuban remained; he made an offer for $100,000 for a 33% stake in the company, which Bartow promptly accepted.
+Ultimately, the Sharks dropped out one by one until just Cuban remained.
+He made an offer for $100,000 for a 33% stake in the company, which Bartow promptly accepted.

 Wanna Date? after 'Shark Tank'

-In addition to sales of Wanna Date? skyrocketing overnight, the small business owner also received an overwhelming amount of positive feedback, in particular with many responding to Corcoran's comments about Bartow being financially supported by her father.
+In addition to sales of Wanna Date? skyrocketing overnight, the small business owner also received an overwhelming amount of positive feedback, with many responding to Corcoran's comments about Bartow being financially supported by her father.
 "When the episode aired, I got a gazillion emails," she revealed on the podcast The Videocraft Show.
 "America resonated with me."

 Bartow's "Shark Tank" episode came out in January 2020, only a couple of months before the surge of COVID-19.
 However, the subsequent pandemic didn't stop the company from taking off long after Bartow went swimming with the sharks.
-In the years since, Wanna Date? has released new spread flavors like Cookie and Original (the latter of which is probably Mark Cuban's favorite), and the products have landed in major retailers like Whole Foods and Home Goods.
+In the years following, Wanna Date? released new spread flavors like Cookie and Original, and the products landed in major retailers like Whole Foods and HomeGoods.

 The pandemic even inspired Bartow to launch a new product — Wanna Date?
 Dough — which she released in 2021 after surpassing a $10,000 Kickstarter campaign goal.
-Available in flavors like Chocolate Brownie, Birthday Cake, and Snickerdoodle, the edible dough features clean, natural ingredients like coconut and almond flour and, of course, dates.
+Available in flavors like Chocolate Brownie, Birthday Cake, and Snickerdoodle, the edible dough featured clean, natural ingredients like coconut and almond flour and, of course, dates.

-Wanna Date? is still in business
+Is Wanna Date? still in business?

-What's next for Wanna Date?
+What's next for the Wanna Date? founder?